 PHONICS & READING

 Here at Roebuck Academy phonics is taught daily to all children in Nursery, Reception and Key Stage One.
+When necessary, discrete teaching as well as interventions are also provided in lower key stage 2.
 We use the Letters and Sounds programme to teach children the letters of the alphabet and their matching sounds.
-We sometimes use songs and actions from Jolly Phonics to help us remember our sounds as well as Phonics Play which provides the children with lots of interactive games and learning tools.
+We have implemented the use of Monster Phonics as our main resource and scheme of work to teach phonics.
+We also use songs and actions from Jolly Phonics to help us remember our sounds as well as Phonics Play which provides the children with lots of interactive games and learning tools.

 The children are taught to read words by blending, which means pushing all the sounds together to make a word.
 The children are taught to spell words by segmenting, which means sounding out words and writing down the sounds they can hear.

 By the end of Reception children are expected to know all Phase Three sounds.
 By the end of Year One all children are expected to know all Phase Five sounds.
 When finishing Key Stage Two, most children at are secure in Phase Six sounds.
 This phase moves away from learning sounds and focuses on spelling rules and patterns.

 At the end of Year One all the children in the country take a test called a Phonics Screening.
 They have to read 40 real and nonsense words.
 We call the nonsense words ‘Alien words’ and the children practice reading them every day.